Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Matt Olson has 97 hits with 19 doubles, two triples, 32 home runs, 61 walks and 80 RBI.
-He's also stolen one base.
+- Matt Olson has 99 hits with 19 doubles, two triples, 33 home runs and 61 walks.
+He has driven in 82 runs with one stolen base.

-- Olson has picked up a hit in two games in a row.
-In his last five games he is hitting .176 with a double and three walks.
+- Olson heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is batting .222 with a home run, two walks and two RBI.

 Olson Recent Games